TheDevs-org/AI-Docs/Endpoints/chat.md

 ---
-title: Chat
+title: Chat Completions
 icon: dot-fill
 sidebar_position: 1
 ---

-With Chat AI, you can make your app interact with people or any subject!
+DevMind's Chat Completions model is an advanced AI technology designed to understand natural languages, code, and various inputs, while generating accurate and relevant text outputs.

+#### Features:
+- Ability to comprehend and process natural languages
+- Strong capacity for code interpretation and generation
+- Capability to handle all types of question or writing documents, e.t.c

+## Understanding Natural Languages
+The Chat Completions model is trained on extensive datasets to comprehend and process natural languages effectively.
+#### Example:
+- The model can understand and respond to conversational prompts: "What is the weather like today in New York?"
+- It can handle queries in different formats: "Can you provide me with some details about the company's products?"

+## Processing Code
+DevMind's model excels in interpreting and generating code, making it a powerful tool for developers and programmers.
+#### Example:
+- The model can help with code completion: "Complete the following code snippet: if (condition) {"
+- It can generate code based on user inputs: "Create a function that calculates the average of an array."

-### Payload
+## Payload
 - **Field**: `q` (Required)
   - **Type**: String
-  - **Description**: The query you want to send to the Bard AI.
+  - **Description**: The query you want to send to the DevMind AI.
 - **Field**: `ref` (Optional)
   - **Type**: String
   - **Description**: Reference information, if applicable.

-## Here is how you can setup
+## Here is an example how to use DevMind's Chat Completions
 +++ Python
 ```python
 import request